 But in this process, the continuous testing phase cannot be ignored in your workflows to avoid irregularities in your desired output.

-To achieve your desired testing results, you can trust BrowserStack Automate, which helps you get accurate results using 3000+ real devices and browsers and operating systems.
-You can access our in-built debugging tools for identifying and resolving bugs.
-BrowserStack allows you to perform automated tests using different frameworks and languages.
-You can seamlessly run Selenium, Playwright, Puppeteer, Appium, Espresso and XCUITest.
+To achieve your desired testing results, you can trust BrowserStack Automate, which helps you get accurate results using 3500+ real devices, browsers, and operating systems.
+You can access in-built debugging tools to identify and resolve bugs efficiently.